First ever space tourists lift off aboard Virgin Galactic rocket plane

 Virgin Galactic launch: First ever space tourists lift off aboard Unity rocket plane

-Private Virgin Galatic launch includes youngest person ever to go to space
+Private Virgin Galatic launch included 18 year-old Anastatia Mayers, the youngest person ever to go to space

 Virgin Galactic has launched its first ever batch of private space tourists to the edge of space.